+Your pet's overall condition will be checked before the grooming process.
+Skin and coat condition will be checked for oily, matted or dry hair.
 The evaluation is a very important step in your pet's grooming.
-It tells me what types of products I will need to use and what I need to concentrate on.
-It also tells me what information I need to relay to you about your pet's overall exterior health.
-I am not a vet: I can only give my personal opinion based on my experience, on how I would handle a situation with my own pet.
+It tells us what types of products will need to be used and which areas need to be focussed on.
+It also tells us what information we need to relay to you about your pet's overall exterior health.
+Sandra is a professional dog groomer, not a vet: she can only give her personal opinion based on experience on how she would handle a situation with her own pet.
 You should ALWAYS take up any health concern with your vet.

-I will use the relevant shampoos and conditioners and shampoo two, three and sometimes even four times until your pet is clean!
+Relevant shampoos and conditioners will be used two, three and sometimes even four times until your pet is clean!

-These will be checked every visit and will be trimmed if needed.
-(You will be advised if the dog has objected and they have not been done)
+Nails will be checked every visit and will be trimmed if needed.
+You will need to advise us if the dog has objected to a nail trimming or if they have not been done before.